 This Saturday is National Rosé Day – a holiday that is quite possibly one of my top favorites when it comes to fun, quirky holidays.
 By the way, when did we acquire so many random holidays and what in the world is Tin Can Day (Jan 19th?)
 I’m all about any excuse to celebrate, but some of these seem a bit overkill, haha.
 Nonetheless, a holiday that celebrates wine, is a serious holiday in my book!
 That being said, in honor of National Rosé Day we searched up and down the wine aisles, in a variety of wine shops, in search of that shimmery pink liquid the world has become very obsessed with (#roseallday!)
+We also found this online store https://veowines.co.uk that sells organic and vegan wines so we tried some of their products and they are very affordable!
 With our shopping carts full, we headed home to spend countless hours taste testing each bottle (it’s a tough job, but someone has to do it).
 In the end, and feeling pretty good, we narrowed down our selection to these top 8 rosé wines we deem as pretty dang delicious and summer sipping worthy!
 Keep reading to see our list…

 2017 Stars Like Ours Rosé

 I’m a huge fan of Tank Garage Winery and their AWESOME branding!
 Unfortunately have yet to visit their awesome 1930’s gas station tasting room in Calistoga, despite the numerous time’s I’ve driven past it.
 Major fail!
 But I have indulged in this bottle numerous times and I’m instantly greeted by delicious aromas of jasmine, strawberries and watermelon.

 It’s fun and WAY to easy to drink; filled with summery fruits like melons and apricots on the palate.
 This is summer in a bottle, friends!